jthinke/bgc-argo/README.md

 Run `Data and Figure 1.Rmd` first to generate the subset of tracking data used in `Figure 2.Rmd` and `Figure 3.Rmd`.
 The subsets of data, *tracks3* and *tagstats3*, will be saved as *.csv* files to the `\data\tracks` directory in the project root.

 ## Data
 The data files used in this analysis, including tracking data sets, circumpolar bathymetry, winter sea ice extent, and global coastline shapefiles exceed limits for storage on Github.
-We are working on a solution for access.
 The code expects the following data folder structure:
 * data
   + bathymetry
   + coastline